By Josh Redd, DC on July 24, 2018

 If you have Hashimoto’s low thyroid, you may know about with restricted diets such as the autoimmune protocol (AIP), GAPs, or FODMAPs.
 These diets can lower inflammation, determine food sensitivities, and address root causes of chronic symptoms.
 However, some people have little to no benefit and may even go on to get new food intolerances.
 The cause could be loss of oral tolerance.

-Chemical tolerance means you can appropriately tolerate chemicals without an immune reaction, such as reacting to gas fumes.
+- Chemical tolerance means you can appropriately tolerate chemicals without an immune reaction, such as reacting to gas fumes.

-Self-tolerance is the ability of your immune system to respond appropriately to your own body tissue.
+- Self-tolerance is the ability of your immune system to respond appropriately to your own body tissue.
 Loss of self-tolerance leads to autoimmune disease such as Hashimoto’s low thyroid.

-Oral tolerance is the ability to appropriately recognize and tolerate food proteins.
+- Oral tolerance is the ability to appropriately recognize and tolerate food proteins.

 Loss of any of these forms of tolerance can happen when the immune system is out of balance.
 Loss of tolerance in one area leads to loss of tolerance in other areas since they are based on similar root causes.